StevenMicheletti/poolparty/README.md

 Ensure that proper permissions are set to execute each package in the pipeline .

  PoolParty is designed to be run on analysis servers.
-As such, memory and storage may be limiting factor for some systems depending on genome sizes, number of pools, etc.
+As such, memory and storage may be limiting factor for some systems depending on genome sizes, number of pools, number of SNPs, etc. In general, 128 gb of ram with at least 10 threads should suffice.

  It is highly recommended to run the example files provided in the example directory before diving into large datasets.